Standard Mileage Rate Deduction vs Actual Vehicle Expenses in 2023

 You must keep track of your miles with either a log or a mileage tracker.
 The law requires that you substantiate your expenses by adequate records or by sufficient evidence to support your own statement.

-No, employees are not able to deduct any unreimbursed employee expenses, including automobile expenses.
+No, employees can’t deduct any unreimbursed employee expenses, including automobile expenses.
 However, some employers will reimburse you for the use of your personal automobile using the standard mileage rate.
+The employer reimbursement is tax-free.

 No. Even if the vehicle is in your name, you can claim this deduction, so long as you use your vehicle for business purposes.